blowb/blowb-doc/install-internet-service-docker/owncloud.rst

 OwnCloud, A File Synchronization and Cloud Service
 ==================================================

+*Uses a data container, dnsmasq, MariaDB, Nginx, OpenLDAP and Postfix*

 `Owncloud`_ is a free, open source, Dropbox-like file synchronization and cloud service.

 Configure DNS